rectalogic/librawmedia/README.md

 # Overview

-librawmedia provides a simplified API on top of ffmpeg for decoding frames of video and corresponding audio into raw buffers which can then be manipulated before multiplexing into an output MOV file.
+librawmedia provides a simplified API on top of FFmpeg for decoding frames of video and corresponding audio into raw buffers which can then be manipulated before multiplexing into an output MOV file.